arcticsecurity/public/docs/Harmonization.md

 # Core Attributes

-For a threat observation to be actionable and able to reach the right end recipient, various attributes must to be present and defined in the correct manner.
+For an observation to be actionable and able to reach the right end recipient, various attributes must to be present and defined in the correct manner.

 ## Feed Attributes